richard-scryber/scryber.core/docs/4_styles/10_background_reference.rst

 ================================
-Floats and positions - TD
+Backgrounds on blocks - TD
 ================================

 All the visual content in a document sits in pages.
 Scryber supports the use of both a single body with content within it,